 In this year’s battle of the auteurs, expect to see Wes Anderson’s animated “Isle of Dogs” (April 13, Fox Searchlight) contend against long-overdue Paul Schrader’s “First Reformed” (May 18, A24), “The Big Short” director Adam McKay’s Dick Cheney biopic “Vice” (December 14, Annapurna) starring a beefy Christian Bale, and “Gravity” Best Director-winner Alfonso Cuaron’s return to Mexico, 65 mm black-and-white drama “Roma” (Netflix) which is playing all the fall festivals.

 Buzz is building for Yorgos Lanthimos’ royal-court dramedy “The Favourite” (November 23, Fox Searchlight), starring Olivia Colman, Emma Stone, and Rachel Weisz, partly because the always off-beat Lanthimos didn’t originate the script.
 It played Venice and Telluride before opening the New York Film Festival.

 If all goes right, Sundance breakouts Bo Burnham (“Eighth Grade,” July 13, A24) and Boots Riley (“Sorry to Bother You,” July 6, Annapurna) could benefit from a younger and more diverse Academy membership.
-They could also push into contention such genre films as Ari Aster’s “Hereditary” (June 8, A24), John Krasinski’s “A Quiet Place” (April 6, Paramount), and upcoming films from Karyn Kusama (Annapurna’s “Destroyer”) and James Gray (Fox sci-fi thriller “Ad Astra,” starring Brad Pitt).
+They could also push into contention such hit genre films as Ari Aster’s “Hereditary” (June 8, A24) and John Krasinski’s “A Quiet Place” (April 6, Paramount) as well as Karyn Kusama’s festival breakout “Destroyer” (Annapurna).

 Remember, no film will be deemed a frontrunner until I have seen it.
 Lists are in alphabetical order.